 DF: Ján Pivarník (Czechoslovakia)

 Pivarník went into the 1976 UEFA European Championship buoyed by success with ŠK Slovan Bratislava but recovering from a knee operation.
-Nonetheless the 1974 Czechoslovakian Footballer of the Year's performances in Yugoslavia were nothing short of heroic, his courage and determination instrumental in his side's surprise victory.
+Yet the 1974 Czechoslovakian player of the year's performances in Yugoslavia were nothing short of heroic, his courage and determination instrumental in his side's victory.
 He never did reclaim the captaincy that was his before his operation, but glory in Belgrade made up for both his lost armband and the frustrations of the 1970 FIFA World Cup, when he travelled to Mexico but did not play.
-Now a coach, Pivarník has spent most of his career in the Middle East.
+He became a coach, mostly in the Middle East.

 DF: Ruud Krol (Netherlands)